 - Space evenly and bake for 25 minutes.

-I find a cookie dough scooper to be incredibly helpful when rolling meatballs!
+I find a cookie dough scooper, like this one from Amazon, to be incredibly helpful when rolling meatballs!
 I used to hate the time required to make even sized meatballs, but with this handy tool I can quickly get scoops of meat onto my baking sheets and then roll them.

-For easy, and amazingly long, zucchini noodles check out amazon.com HERE for this awesome contraption!
+For easy, and amazingly long, zucchini noodles check out Amazon for this awesome contraption!